MakeSchool-Tutorials/Makestagram-Swift/P12-Creating-Custom-Post-Cell/content.md

 As I promised, this step will focus on displaying the photos associated with each post.
 To display the posts we will need to switch from the default Table View Cell that we are using right now to a custom one.
+Whenever you want to create a Table View Cell that doesn't use one of the few default layouts that iOS has to offer, you will end up creating a custom one.

 #Setting up a custom Table View Cell